kmax12/kmax12.github.io/content/posts/solar-economics.md

 ## Do the savings justify the cost?

-Heading into this research, I was predisposed to view solar panels on my roof primarily as an investment — I spend some money upfront and receive a monthly "income stream" over the system's lifetime in the form of avoided utility bills.
+Heading into this research, I was predisposed to view solar panels on my roof primarily as an investment — I spend some money upfront and receive a monthly income stream over the system's lifetime in the form of avoided utility bills.

 ![Net and Cumulative Cash flows by Year](/images/posts/solar-economics/net-and-cumulative-cashflows-by-year.jpg "Cashflows from my planned system")